 Black Forest Cuisine

 I know what you’re thinking – Black Forest gateau.
 So was I to be honest, but there is much more to the Black Forest cuisine than just cake.
-In fact I was really pleasantly surprised to find that all the restaurants and the supermarkets I visited catered incredibly well for vegans.
+I was pleasantly surprised to find that all the restaurants and the supermarkets I visited catered for vegans.

 The menus were extensive, with numerous options for both vegetarians and vegans.
-Despite my love of cheese, I ended up going for the vegan option in most of the restaurants just to make sure the first meal I had wasn’t a fluke.
-It wasn’t – every meal I had was filling, full of flavour and refreshingly tasty like this quinoa salad.
+Despite my love of cheese, I ended up going for the vegan option in most of the restaurants.
+Every meal I had was filling, full of flavour and refreshingly tasty like this quinoa salad.
 And in case you were wondering, the wine and cocktails were pretty amazing too, I checked.

 Please note that I was invited to explore the Black Forest for the purpose of this post.
 However all views, opinions and newly discovered favourite destinations are my own.
 My only criticism of my trip is that I didn’t have nearly long enough there.
 I will definitely be going back to explore the area with my family as soon as possible – watch this space!